Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 2GQA-8 128K cache: 42.9 GB

 When building or working with inference engines, you must handle the KV head expansion efficiently.
-Here is a conceptual implementation of how an engine matches the smaller number of KV heads to the larger number of query heads before computing attention.
+This conceptual implementation shows how an engine matches the smaller number of KV heads to the larger number of query heads before computing attention.

 1import math